Jacob M. Baum

 In 2020, I published with Marlene Eberhart (Vanier College) an interdisciplinary collection of essays in early modern sensory studies, titled Embodiment, Expertise and Ethics in Early Modern Europe: Entangling the Senses(2020).
 The volume offers a reappraisal of the last generation of scholarship on early modern sensory studies, de-centering more traditional intellectual-historical approaches to the epoch and instead arguing that sensory knowledge must be grasped as products of the multi-faceted, practical problems early modern people confronted in their daily lives.

-At Texas Tech, I teach undergraduate courses in European history that reflect and build on my research interests.
-At the undergraduate level, these include surveys of early European history and the history of medicine, and the following upper-level courses:
+At Texas Tech, I teach undergraduate courses in European history that reflect and build on my research interests, including surveys of late medieval and early modern German and European history, medical history, and disability history.

-At the graduate level I regularly teach courses in research methodology, as well as topical courses in late medieval and early modern Europe (ca. 1400-1700).
-I welcome the opportunity to work with students interested in pursuing an MA in topics within this chronological and geographical framework, especially those with interest in the histories of ideas, culture, and daily life in the German-speaking world.
+At the graduate level, I regularly teach courses in research methodology, historiography, and topical seminars in late medieval and early modern history (ca. 1400-1800).
+I welcome the opportunity to work with students interested in pursuing an MA in topics within this chronological and geographical framework, as well as students who share interests in themes of medical history, history of the human body, disability history, or cultural and intellectual history more broadly construed.

 Select Publications